kitian616/jekyll-TeXt-theme/_posts/2018-08-15-WeeklyReport.md

 A task which takes several weeks usually means the decomposition of task is not enough.
 [Work breakdown structure] can help organize the work into manageable sections.

-In Agile, iteration with short period may drive us to decomposite our work more.
+In Agile, iteration with short period may drive us to decompose our work more.

 ## State the Impact of the Problems
 Tens of or hundreds of problems occur every week, depends on the size of the project/organization.
 A problem without stating its impact on the objectives might be regarded as low priority or even be ignored.